Have a fun, safe & enjoyable holiday with our guide to staying safe in the UK.

 Beggars are common throughout the UK.

 As with any travel destination there are areas to be avoided as they can be unsafe especially for tourists.
-Inner cities areas can be dangerous with incidences of muggings and assaults.
+Inner city areas can often be more dangerous so keep your valuables hidden, especially at night.
+Be especially wary of those going past on moped as they are often used by thieves to make a quick get away.

 Be wary of event spruikers.
 There is no guarantee that their tickets are real or that the event they are selling tickets for even exists.
 If the tickets don’t turn out to be legit by the time you have realised the seller will be long gone along with your money.